Analysis | 'Did Donald Trump lose?’: A revealing Fox News interview leads to a challenging question for its host

 “She actually said that Texas’s elections in the past two cycles were safe, smooth and secure,” he explained.
 “Those were the three words she used.
 So we know this is a nonexistent problem.”

 This is the flip side of the deterrence question.
-Hegseth and other Republicans are arguing that these changes are necessary to protect the election resultst, but there’s no evidence at all that those results have been in any way tainted by illegal voting.
+Hegseth and other Republicans are arguing that these changes are necessary to protect the election results, but there’s no evidence at all that those results have been in any way tainted by illegal voting.
 In testimony before the legislature over the weekend, a Texas elections official told lawmakers, “I don’t think we have any evidence of actual fraud” in the 2020 election.

 An analogy is useful here.
 Imagine that someone shows up at your door selling Internet-connected window locks.
 He argues forcefully that a burglary ring is operating in your neighborhood and that these locks are a way to keep criminals at bay.
 They’re not free, sure, and he profits from them, but he’s just looking out for your safety.
-But you know that crime isn’t rampant and, after speaking with police, they tell you that after extensive review of their records they have found no evidence of anything more than a couple of guys taking Amazon packages.
+But you know that crime isn’t rampant and, after speaking with police, they tell you that after an extensive review of their records they have found no evidence of anything more than a couple of guys taking Amazon packages.

 Would you buy the locks?